miguelgfierro/sciblog/README.md

 Add your first content to the blog
 ==================================================

 Press add in Post to add your first post.
-Go to file content/latex_blog.txt and start to fill up all the fields.
-For the first post we will leave the image, the image caption, page 2 column 1 and page 2 column 2 empty.
+You can add different sections, images and formulas.
+If you use a formula please select the flag `Post with Latex formula`.
+This will load the js necessary to render the Latex code.
+If the flag is not activated then the js is not added to the template (we don't want extra page load if we are not using formulas, right?).

-You will see that your blog is working properly going to the url: localhost:8000 (in production you'll have to add something like miguelgfierro.com without http://)
+You will see that your blog is working properly going to the url: http://localhost:8000 (in production you'll have to add something like http://miguelgfierro.com)

-The post can be accessed here: http://localhost:8000/blog/2015/a-blog-with-the-appearance-of-a-scientific-paper-in-latex/

-Now take the file content/prince_ali.txt and add a second post.
-This time you'll have to fill all fields.
-The image you have to use is in img/prince_ali.jpg (add images of width of 300px).

 Create the about page
 ==================================================

 Go to the admin console and add your first flat page.
 A flat page is a static html code.

 In Flat pages press add.
 In url put /about/ (don't forget / in both sides).
-In title put your name, in sites put your site and in content paste the file content/about.txt.
-It will render a beautifull about page.
+In title put your name, in sites put your site and in content put whatever you want.

 Notes to manage the blog in the production environment
 ==================================================